How to be a Rich Internet Marketing Guru in 4 Simple Steps

 Dave Robus.

 [reply from Jim]: I’m not saying that DISHONESTY is required in order to succeed.
 I personally know of hundreds of people doing great things online.
-The keys to success are common though…here’s an article on that very different topic. http://www.jimcockrum.com/blog/?p=544
+The keys to success are common though…here’s an article on that very different topic. https://www.jimcockrum.com/blog/?p=544

 Its good to see some honest truths about making money online and especially good that the advice is top notch.
 I stumbled across your page and I am very glad I did.
 Bookmarked and ready to come back again!